mariotavor/safeHouseSdkExampleCode/README.md

 Getting Started
 ---------------

+First and foremost, download this git repo example code.
+Than, open it in Android Studio and follow the example code in the main activity.

-Go through the following steps in order to get the example working (Please note that we are currently in optimization phases and therefore some of the next steps are temporary and will be change promtly).
+Then, go through the following steps in order to get the example working (Please note that we are currently in optimization phases and therefore some of the next steps are temporary and will be change promtly).

-- Android manifest: add the following in case of xml merging errors:
+1. Android manifest: add the following **in case of xml merging errors**:

-  **tools:replace="android:allowBackup,android:icon,android:label,android:theme"**
+  tools:replace="android:allowBackup,android:icon,android:label,android:theme"

-- module build.gradle
+2. module build.gradle
 add the following dependencies:

 implementation("androidx.appcompat:appcompat:1.1.0")